kast-spells/kast-docs/glossary/src/spell.md

-A spell is the definition of an app, it uses a Helm Chart to be defined, it belongs to an specific chapter, and can have multiple resources to work with it. it also can be defined as a **Summon** (reffer to summon in this glossary)
+# Spell

+The central concept of **Kast** revolves around the idea of a "spell," which serves as the foundational definition that set all the resources required to build and deploy an applications using ArgocD.
+Each spell is intricately structured to encapsulate everything needed for an application, ensuring seamless integration within your platform.

+What makes spells particularly powerful is their ability to support multiple resources simultaneously, enabling the creation of versatile and robust platform-driven applications on a single yaml file.
+Additionally, Spells can be defined from jost Dockers without providing a chart via `Summon`.

+Spells are designed to work with optional complementary elements like **runes** and **glyphs**, which serve as  extensions to core chart.
+For more details, refer to them in this glossary.

-an example of a spell looks like this:
+An example of a spell looks like this, It also includes examples of Glyphs (resources that are pre-defined in the kaster) and Runes (complementary charts like add-ons and CRD):

 ```yaml
 name: app-name